 PRAYER – Almighty God and Father, you sent St Francis Borgia to be Your witnesses and to bring Your Church to all for the salvation of souls.
 Sustain us by their prayers that by our lives we may lead all to You through Holy Mother Church.
 Through Jesus Christ our Lord, Who lives and reigns with You and the Holy Spirit, God forever and ever, amen.

-Posted in MORNING Prayers, PAPAL HOMILIES, QUOTES on FAITH, QUOTES on GRACE, QUOTES on JOY, SAINT of the DAY, The WORD, THOMAS a KEMPIS
+Posted in MORNING Prayers, PAPAL SERMONS, QUOTES on FAITH, QUOTES on GRACE, QUOTES on JOY, SAINT of the DAY, The WORD, Thomas a Kempis

 One Minute Reflection – 14 October – Today’s Gospel: Mark 10:17–30 –